Single Family Residential Customer Drought Portal

 Drought information for Single Family Residential (SFR) Customers

 This webpage provides Goleta Water District Single Family Residential (SFR) Customers with up-to-date statistics and information on current water supplies, demand, and the effect of the ongoing drought on the Goleta Valley.
 SFR customers include District customers living in a single dwelling unit, typically with one family.
-SFR customers account for 79% of total accounts, but used only 28% of total District water use over the last 12 months.
+SFR customers account for 79% of total accounts, but only 28% of total District water use during drought, illustrating the low per person usage in the Goleta Valley.

 Conservation to Date

-The District is currently in a Stage III Water Shortage Emergency and is targeting a 35% reduction in demand from its customers, including SFR customers, to help ensure adequate water supplies remain available.
-SFR water use decreased by almost 30% in 2015, but as the drought deepens, additional conservation is needed.
+The District is currently in a Stage III Water Shortage Emergency and is targeting a 35% reduction in water use from its customers, including SFR customers, to help ensure adequate water supplies remain available.
+SFR water use has decreased by over 30% during the drought, and as the drought deepens, continued conservation is needed.

 Click here for the Percentage Change in SFR Use PDF.

-While the District does not currently prohibit lawns, more severe restrictions banning the use of outdoor sprinklers and the watering of lawns may become necessary if the drought continues.
-The District recommends delaying planting even waterwise plants until the fall.
+While the District does not currently prohibit lawn watering, more severe restrictions banning the use of outdoor sprinklers and the watering of lawns may become necessary if the drought intensifies.
+The District recommends delaying planting even water wise plants until the fall.
 Your lawn and ornamental landscaping may be costing you over $700 a year, so consider cutting back on outdoor irrigation to save water and money.

 Stage III Water Shortage Emergency

-The District is currently in a Stage III Water Shortage Emergency and is targeting a 35% reduction in demand from its SFR customers to help ensure adequate water supplies remain available.
+The District is currently in a Stage III Water Shortage Emergency and is targeting a 35% reduction in water use from its SFR customers to help ensure adequate water supplies remain available.
 The Stage III water use restrictions directly impacting SFR customers include:

 - Use of fixed (i.e., installed) sprinkler systems for residential properties is limited to Wednesdays and Saturdays, before 6 a.m. or after 8 p.m.